Station Name: LIVERPOOL CENTRAL HIGH LEVEL

 Part of the open area at the front of the main station building was sheltered by a large canopy.
 On the western side of the building an access road for vehicles passed directly into the station.
 The station also had an entrance on Bold Street with a two-storey sandstone structure in the same style as the other buildings.

-After the war services returned to normal.
-On 1st January 1923 the railway companies of Great Britain were merged into four big concerns.
+On 1 January 1923 the railway companies of Great Britain were merged into four big concerns.
 The CLC and the Mersey Railway remained independent.
 The MR became part of the London Midland & Scottish Railway (LMS), the GCR and the GNR became part of the London & North Eastern Railway (LNER).
 The CLC became two-thirds owned by the LNER and one-third by the LMS.
 The LNER provided the motive power for CLC services.

 In 1934 modern colour light signalling was installed at Liverpool Central - one of the earliest schemes in Britain.